SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/02-The-Java-Language.md

 [video src="https://videos.softuni.org/hls/Java/Java-Programming-Basics/00-intro-programming/EN/Java-basics-introduction-to-programming-13-Java-compilation-and-execution-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-As we have already mentioned, a program is **a sequence of commands**, otherwise said, it describes a sequence of calculations, evaluations, iterations and other similar operations, which aim to obtain a certain result.
+As we have already mentioned, a program is **a sequence of commands**, otherwise said, it describes a sequence of calculations, evaluations, iterations, and other similar operations, which aim to obtain a certain result.

 A Java program is created in a text format, and the text of the program is called **source code**.

 It gets compiled into an **executable file** or gets **executed directly** by the runtime environment (JRE).

-The process of **code compilation** before its execution is used only by **compiled** languages like C#, Java and C++.
+The process of **code compilation** before its execution is used only by **compiled** languages like C#, Java, and C++.

-When using **scripts and interpreted languages**, like JavaScript, Python and PHP, the source code gets executed step by step by an interpreter.
+When using **scripts and interpreted languages**, like JavaScript, Python, and PHP, the source code gets executed step by step by an interpreter.

 [/slide]